-To prevent data loss, avoid use of the Back Out feature until you are able to upgrade to a fixed version listed in the Fixed In section below.
-If you must execute a Back Out before the instance can be upgraded, try the following two recommendations:
+To prevent data loss, avoid use of the Revert to Out-of-box feature until you are able to upgrade to a fixed version listed in the Fixed In section below.
+If you must execute a Revert to Out-of-box before the instance can be upgraded, try the following two recommendations:

-- Perform the Back Out on a sub-production instance and validate the results.
+- Perform the Revert to Out-of-box on a sub-production instance and validate the results.

 By validating on a sub-production instance, any issues can be uncovered before customers are affected.

-- Review the difference between the previous Pushes and Pulls Version and the current version to ensure the current version did not increase the max_length or internal_type of the column.
+- Review the difference between the Out-of-box version and the current version to ensure the current version did not increase the max_length or internal_type of the column.